hl7ch/ch-epreg/input/pagecontent/index.md

 <div markdown="1" class="stu-note">

+This implementation guide is under STU ballot by [HL7 Switzerland](https://www.hl7.ch/de/) until September 30th, 2025 midnight.
+Please add your feedback via the ‘Propose a change’-link in the footer on the page where you have comments.

+[Changelog](changelog.html) with significant changes, open and closed issues.

 Please note that not all data elements from the concept have been mapped in this first version of the implementation guide.
 However, all elements and sections described in the guide (document structure / use cases, etc.) have already been mapped, enabling an initial use of the pregnancy passport.
 You can find the current status under [Mapping Concept Data Elements](mapping-concept-dataelements.html).

-[Changelog](changelog.html) with significant changes, open and closed issues.

 </div>